viktor0556/New-todo-list/README.md

 Now, you can start a local web server by running:

+# Start the client-side application

 ```
 cd client/ npm start dev
 ```

+# Start the server-side application
 ```
 nodemon server.js
 ```